 That night Jessica was discharged from the hospital and was able to enjoy sleeping in her own bed.
 She was still avoiding being responsible, so she had not called her boss or the bank yet.
 She had not spoken to the police since they came to interview her in the hospital.
 She was of course curious about all of those things, but she was enjoying having a great excuse to escape the stress she had been under for so long.
 She knew it could not last forever and determined that she would resume being responsible in the morning.

 Soon Jessica was walking behind Rodney as they tried to find something for her to eat.
 After walking in silence for a few moments, Rodney slowed down and gestured to the right.
 Here we are.
 This place should have some ‘cheap’ food for you.
 When Jessica looked where he indicated, she saw a storefront.
 Out front were fruits and vegetables of all sorts.
-The sign over the door just said “GROCERY”.
+The sign over the door just said “GROCERY”, no brand. no logo.
 As they walked in Rodney took an apple from the bin and took a bite.
 Jessica was a little perplexed, but figured he knew the owner or something.
 Jessica directed herself towards a sign showing “Snacks”.

 During the time they were in the store Jessica felt more relaxed than she normally did while shopping.
 She could not quite figure out why.
 Maybe the people around her were calmer.
 They certainly were, but was that what was making her experience so different?
 She felt that there was something missing.
 Something that normally made her a little tense.
 When she turned down the aisle for the snacks she saw a tremendous variety of beautifully packaged sweets, crackers, and other goodies.
 She was at a loss of what to choose.
-Normally she would just by a candy bar and tell Rodney that would be the most help to her blood sugar levels.
+Normally she would just buy a candy bar and tell Rodney that would be the most help to her blood sugar levels.
 But here she was not sure what was what.
 Nothing had the familiar brand names she was used to.
 It all looked like it was packaged by hand, none of the bright gaudy attention grabbing slogans everywhere.
 Each wrap was so perfect and so uniform that it had to have been done by machine.

 Finally Jessica settled on a bundle of what looked like shortbread cookies with a raspberry cream in the center.
 They were wrapped in a sheer lavender light plastic like a cheap tablecloth done up with a light blue bow at the top.
 Once she took it, she told Rodney that was all she needed and looked to find the register.